AdamWhittingham/personal-site/_posts/2026-07-15-slack-conventions.md

 ## Use emoji to convey context

-We use an emoji at the start of a message to denote it has extra important or to add context.
+We use an emoji at the start of a message to denote it has extra importance or to add context.

 For example, conversations meander, and the decision buried in message 12 of a thread is easy to miss.
 When a decision is made, we mark it with the 🦺 emoji to show this needs to be highly visible.